cdiener/hugo-page/content/front/current.md

 This year is my year of the microbiome.
 I am working with several data sets that deal with the microbiota in diabetes.
-We are currently combining classical association studies with predictions from large community models (50+ species, hundred thousands of biochemical reactions) to understand the the metabolic consequences of a particular microbial composition.
+We are currently combining classical association studies with predictions from large community models (50+ species, hundred thousands of biochemical reactions) to understand the metabolic consequences of a particular microbial composition.